civican/legisinfo/42-1/bills/C-60/bill_text.md

 Paragraph (a) of the definition **entreprises fédérales** in subsection 3(1) of the French version of the `Canadian Environmental Protection Act, 1999` is replaced by the following:

-ceux qui se rapportent à la navigation **et à la marine marchande, maritimes** ou **fluviales**, notamment en ce qui concerne l'exploitation de navires et le transport par navire;
+ceux qui se rapportent à la navigation et à la marine marchande, maritimes ou fluviales, notamment en ce qui concerne l'exploitation de navires et le transport par navire;

 ### Section 22